Skip to content

 VRF

 VRF (Virtual Routing and Forwarding) enables network virtualization by creating isolated routing and forwarding instances within a single physical device.
 It supports MPLS Layer 3 VPNs, multi-tenancy, and network segmentation through separate routing tables, forwarding tables, and interfaces for each VRF instance.
-VRF provides comprehensive control over route import/export policies using route targets, route distinguishers for unique route identification, and supports both IPv4 and IPv6 address families with granular policy control.
+VRF provides comprehensive control over route import/export policies using route targets, route distinguishers for unique route identification, route replication between VRFs for selective route leaking, and supports both IPv4 and IPv6 address families with granular policy control.

 Diagram